sophiazzw7/Deep-Neural-Network-from-scratch/README.md

-Hi [ZAML Team / Team Name],

-I’ve been encountering a compatibility issue when trying to run code that imports Adam from keras.optimizers.
-The current environment appears to include a newer version of TensorFlow (which expects dtensor) but also uses a standalone version of keras that is incompatible with that TensorFlow version.

-If I downgrade Keras to 2.6.0 to match the legacy import path, I run into a dtensor import error from TensorFlow.
-If I try to use tensorflow.keras instead, the code fails because I can't modify the library to update the import paths.

-Would it be possible to adjust the environment or provide guidance on how best to proceed?
-I’d really appreciate your help.

-Best regards,
+I’m running into an environment issue and was hoping you could help.
+I’ve tried using keras==2.6.0 to match the legacy code that imports Adam from keras.optimizers, but that results in an import error for Adam.
+However, if I upgrade to a newer version of Keras (e.g., 2.11.0) to resolve that, I then get another error:

+pgsql
+Copy
+Edit
+ImportError: cannot import name 'dtensor' from 'tensorflow.compat.v2.experimental' It seems like the Keras and TensorFlow versions in the current environment are mismatched — one is too old, and the other is too new — and I can’t modify the library code to adjust the import paths.

+I’ve attached screenshots of both errors.
+Could you please advise if there’s a supported environment setup that would resolve this?

+Thanks so much,
 Tianyi